samvera/samvera.github.io/pages/samvera/developer_community/contributing_code/review.md

 As a reviewer, it's also your responsibility to make sure:

-* Does the submitter have a signed CLA [on file](https://samvera.atlassian.net/wiki/spaces/samvera/pages/405211653/CLA+collection+process)?
+* Does the submitter have a signed CLA?
+(Indicated by a `cla-signed` label in github.)
 * Did the CI tests complete successfully?
 * Is there a significant drop in code coverage?
 * Do all new or changed methods, modules, and classes have comments?